Brandoncyu/image-resizer-server/README.md

 # NBC Image Resizer (backend)

 For my application for the Software Engineer, Device Services at NBC News, I was tasked at creating a web service to handle image resize requests.
-This application was built in Node.
-A further description can be found [here](./NBC-News-Digital-Code-Challenge.pdf).
+This application was built in Node. ***[A further description can be found here](./NBC-News-Digital-Code-Challenge.pdf)***.

 ## Getting Started